M-Lenox/backend-projects/task-tracker-cli/README.md

 # Task CLI

 A simple command-line interface (CLI) application to track and manage your daily tasks directly from the terminal.
-Built using Node.js with no external libraries, this tool helps you practice working with the filesystem, handling user input, and structuring a CLI-based project.
+Built using Node.js with no external libraries.
+Project idea came from https://roadmap.sh/projects/task-tracker

 ## Features